- Lighting Overview

 The Lighting Manager will open.

-1. Added equipment will appear in this area.
-(Note: This area will be blank until you add lighting equipment to the current project.)
+2. Equipment you add to your project will be listed in this area.
+(Note: This area will be blank until you add lighting fixtures to the current project.)

 Adding New Equipment